 Trend #3: The growing “Gig Economy” will make rolling background checks more common

-What many companies don’t realize is they potentially face the same liability exposure from their contingent workforce as from their own employees.
+What many companies don’t realize is they potentially face the same liability from their contingent workforce as from their own employees.
 Keep all employees, including contingent workers, going through regular screenings.
 And insist on adding contract verbiage for any contingent workers be subject to employment screens before appearing for work.
 At the end of the day, pre-employment screening packages should be the same, whether the employees hired are full-time, part-time, contract or are hired by an outside contractor.

 If you’re looking for a new partner to help with your background screenings in 2019, talk to one of our experts.
 We provide screening solutions for employers every day.
 Schedule a time to have a conversation about your specific screening challenges and walk through potential solutions Barada can provide.